abdullahahmadd/Q1-sales-executive-summary-excel/README.md

    - Created comparison charts for total and monthly sales
    - Organized visuals on a separate executive charts sheet

-5. **Presentation & Documentation**
-   - Structured outputs for portfolio use
-   - Saved final results and visuals for GitHub presentation

 ---

 ## 📊 Results